jcaip/jcaip.github.io/_posts/2019-05-19-Quickthoughts.md

 $$\prod_{s_i \in D}  P_\theta(s_{i+1} \mid s_i, D)$$

-Let $D$ be one minibatch of sentences,  where each sentence $s_i$ is represented by a sequence of word indicies, zero-padded to the max sequence length of the minibatch.
+Let $D$ be one minibatch of sentences,  where each sentence $s_i$ is represented by a sequence of word indices, zero-padded to the max sequence length of the minibatch.

 $$
 D = \begin{bmatrix}